 A creamy, flavorful, Old Fashioned Potato Salad made with potatoes, eggs, mayo, mustard, sweet relish, celery, and spices.
 Perfect for the upcoming cook-outs, picnics and summer parties.
 This traditional potato salad reminds me of the one I grew up on.
-Continue reading OLD FASHIONED POTATO SALAD
+Continue reading OLD FASHIONED POTATO SALAD→

-A loaded macaroni salad with pasta, rotisserie chicken, bell peppers, and bacon, all combined with a creamy mayonnaise and ranch dressing mixture.
+Chicken Bacon Macaroni Salad is a loaded macaroni salad with pasta, rotisserie chicken, bell peppers, and bacon, all combined with a creamy mayonnaise and ranch dressing mixture.

 Strawberry Mascarpone Pretzel Salad in a Jar is a fun and delicious twist to the retro Strawberry Pretzel Salad that has been popular since the 1960’s.